Tag Archives: travelers

 You know not to leave your valuables out in plain view when you leave your hotel room and to use the hotel room safe to secure them.
 Thefts of valuables from hotel room safes, while not rampant, are a real problem, even in the best of hotels.
 Read on to see how to open a hotel room safe quickly.

 Master keys, master key cards, and override codes in the wrong hands make it easy to open a hotel safe.
 Most new safes come with an override code of 0000 or 9999.
-When safes get installed in a hotel room it is the responsibility of the hotel to change the override code that the safe came with.
-Thieves and dishonest hotel employees that have access to your room can use the code to access your safe.
-Typically one of a few codes, like 0000 or something similar, will open the safe.
-Learn what you can do to not be a victim of hotel room safe theft.
+When safes are installed in a hotel room, it is the responsibility of the hotel to change the override code that the safe comes with.
+Thieves and dishonest hotel employees who have access to your room can use the code to access your safe.
+Typically, one of a few codes, like 0000 or something similar, will open the safe.
+Learn what you can do not to be a victim of hotel room safe theft.

 How Does Hotel Room Safe Theft Happen?